Adriana Esteves: Personal life

 Adriana's first boyfriend, who later became her husband, was jujutsu teacher Totila Jordan.
 They married in 1988 and remained together for two years, divorcing in 1990.

 In 1994, she married actor Marco Ricca.
 A year later, she discovered he suffered from anxiety and panic disorder.
 In 2000, they had a son together, Felipe.
 In 2004, Ricca and Esteves got a divorce.

 After months of separation from Marco, she started dating actor Vladimir Brichta.
 In February 2006, they married.
 In the same year, after a few months of marriage, their first son, Vicente, was born.
 Adriana became the stepmother of Agnes Brichta, born in 1997, who was Vladimir Brichta's daughter from his first wife, singer Gena, who died in 1999 of leukemia.

+Esteves is a supporter of Rio de Janeiro football club Botafogo.